-As you reach NELBO waypoint, ATC should instruct you to begin your descent.
+DESCENT As you reach NELBO waypoint, ATC should instruct you to begin your descent.
 On this instruction pull power/torque levers back to TQ 2 and preselect the assigned altitude.
 Then hit DSC on the Autopilot.
-You can set the descent rate by adjusting the Vertical speed on the Pedestal Autopilot control Fig 10.1 D. By rolling this wheel forwards, you will Increase the vertical speed and of course Vice Versa, Rolling the wheel backwards will decrease your vertical speed.
+You can set the descent rate by adjusting the Vertical speed on the Pedestal Autopilot control Fig 11.1 D. By rolling this wheel forwards, you will Increase the vertical speed and of course Vice Versa, Rolling the wheel backwards will decrease your vertical speed.
 A setting of -1000 Ft for your descent leg would be appropriate.

-As you approach MAGEE waypoint, the controller may give you a final descent altitude of 2000 ft and tell you to expect an ILS approach on Belfast runway 22.
+FIG 11.1 As you approach MAGEE waypoint, the controller may give you a final descent altitude of 2000 ft and tell you to expect an ILS approach on Belfast runway 22.
 Adjust the preselected Altitude to 2000 if necessary and prepare for the Approach.
-Set Flaps to 4 degrees and Tune Nav1 to the Runway 22 ILS - 108.1 (This frequency is already set in the standby Nav1 slot and can be activated by flicking the Txfer switch on NAV1 Radio, Fig 10.2, upwards.
+Set Flaps to 4 degrees and Tune Nav1 to the Runway 22 ILS - 108.1 (This frequency is already set in the standby Nav1 slot and can be activated by flicking the Txfer switch on NAV1 Radio, Fig 11.2, upwards.
 You also need to set the OBS Course for the ILS Runway heading of 217 degrees on the HSI.

+FIG 11.2

 FINAL DESCENT AND APPROACH

 Please note.
 The GPS400 cannot send VNAV (Vertical navigation) Commands directly to the Autopilot or flight director like some more modern GPS Systems so a full RNAV Approach is not possible.
 We have to combine our GPS Flight plan with a Standard NAV1 ILS Approach.
 We will get a little help though as the System will allow us to select Approach Mode while still following the GPS Track and automatically switch from GPS to NAV modes when the localiser is established.
-Fig 11.1 Shows our AP in our current GPS tracking mode.
+Fig 12.1 Shows our AP in our current GPS tracking mode.

 At approx. 5 miles from MAGEE waypoint press the APPR Button on the autopilot controller to initialise the Approach Mode.
-We will see the Green APP is Illuminated and also ARM in amber Fig 11.2.
+We will see the Green APP is Illuminated and also ARM in amber Fig 12.2.
 The system will now intercept and lock onto the Localizer and begin to track the glide slope once available.

-Before turning at MAGEE Waypoint, you should be close to your assigned altitude and prepared for the approach.
-This is effectively the base leg so set The first level of Flaps and lower the landing gear.
+FIG 12.2 Before turning at MAGEE Waypoint, you should be close to your assigned altitude and prepared for the approach.
+This is effectively the base leg so set The first level of Flaps (5°) and lower the landing gear.
 We need to control the Airspeed to ensure it remains at approx. 130 Kts as we enter the Final leg.
 This will require just small power adjustments.
+APPROACH AND LANDING The autopilot and flight director will steer us onto the Glide Path and once we are locked onto the localizer, the amber ARM will extinguish.
+GS will now illuminate green with ARM alongside in amber to signify that the Glide slope is received and ready to be acquired Fig 13.1.
+Set flaps to 10° and adjust power for approx. 120 kts.
+Note The vertical mode can be ALT CLMB VS or DSC at this phase dependant on you being above or below the GS and descending or climbing to intercept it.
+GS can be acquired from either above or below.